astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 of space becomes so extreme at this point that no event inside this radius can ever send information to any events at larger radii, even if the larger radius was only one centimeter outside the horizon.

+It is also interesting to note that the curvature of the null geodesic on the inbound path means that to someone falling into the black hole, all the light from larger radii will arrive blueshifted and sped up.
+To that person, if they were looking backwards as they fell in, the entire future history of the universe would play out as they approached the event horizon.

 ```{code-cell}